rck/maildelay/README.md

 from your actual work.

 Current solution: Check mails N-times a day, otherwise ignore them.
-Hm, but there are mails (from you mom) that require immediate action!
+Hm, but there are mails (from your mom) that require immediate action!
 What we really want is much more flexibility!
 Wouldn't it be nice if we could specify rules like: